Fact checkedFact Checked

 • The money-back guarantee only applies to the complete bundle.

-Leanbean pills form a gel-like viscous substance once it gets to the stomach, thanks to the ingredient glucomannan.
+Leanbean pills form a gel-like viscous substance once they get to the stomach, thanks to the ingredient glucomannan.
 This fullness helps you keep your calorie intake in check.
 And the effect seen is a reduction in your waist circumference due to the loss of belly fat.

 This appetite suppressant also purports to significantly boost your metabolism thanks to thermogenesis[19] triggered mainly by Choline.
 Besides that, they promise to offer you energy-filled workouts, countering any fatigue.